Tunnel boring machine: Backup systems

-Behind all types of tunnel boring machines, in the finished part of the tunnel, are trailing support decks known as the backup system, whose mechanisms can include conveyors or other systems for muck removal; slurry pipelines (if applicable); control rooms; electrical, dust-removal and ventilation systems; and mechanisms for transport of pre-cast segments.
+Behind all types of tunnel boring machines, in the finished part of the tunnel, are trailing support decks known as the backup system, whose mechanisms can include conveyors or other systems for muck removal; slurry pipelines (if applicable); control rooms; electrical, dust-removal and ventilation systems; worker quarters and refugee chambers, and mechanisms for transport of pre-cast segments.

 Urban tunnelling and near-surface tunnelling

 Urban tunnelling has the special requirement that the surface remain undisturbed, and that ground subsidence be avoided.
 The normal method of doing this in soft ground is to maintain soil pressures during and after construction.

 TBMs with positive face control, such as earth pressure balance (EPB) and slurry shield (SS), are used in such situations.
 Both types (EPB and SS) are capable of reducing the risk of surface subsidence and voids if ground conditions are well documented.
 When tunnelling in urban environments, other tunnels, existing utility lines and deep foundations must be considered, and the project must accommodate measures to mitigate any detrimental effects to other infrastructure.